-The fifth parameter may be named along=vector, which if used must be the only parameter, and creates a sequence 1, 2, ..., length(vector), or the empty sequence if the vector is empty (as it can be).
+The fifth argument may be named along=vector, which is normally used as the only argument to create the sequence 1, 2, ..., length(vector), or the empty sequence if the vector is empty (as it can be).

 A related function is rep() which can be used for replicating an object in various complicated ways.
 The simplest form is which will put five copies of x end-to-end in s5.
 Another useful version is which repeats each element of x five times before moving on to the next.